Faucet Basics: Part 2 Faucet Valves & Cartridges

 The Washerless Revolution

 The washerless valve completely changed the plumbing landscape, making the single-handle mixing faucet possible.
 Today 40% of all faucets sold in North America are the single-handle type.
-Plumbing and Mechanical Magazine has spotlighted the washerless valve as one of the greatest plumbing innovations since 1900 along with the In-Sink-Erator disposer (1927), Kohler's integrated apron alcove tub — the most common tub type in use.
-(911), the Watts pressure relief valve that made safe water heaters possible (1930), and Eljer's sanitary vitreous china toilet tank that replaced the tin-lined wood tanks then in use.
-(1903)
+Plumbing and Mechanical Magazine has spotlighted the washerless valve as one of the greatest plumbing innovations since 1900 along with Eljer's sanitary vitreous china toilet tank that replaced the tin-lined wood tanks then in use (1903), Kohler's integrated apron alcove tub (1911) — the most common tub type in use, the In-Sink-Erator disposer (1927), and the Watts pressure relief valve that made safe water heaters possible (1930).

 The Moen Sleeve Cartridge